Designing Parallel Algorithms for Community Detection using Arachne: Experiment Results

 \subsection{Comparing performance}

-We evaluate the performance of our parallel implementations of two community detection algorithms: Label Propagation and Louvain using Arachne.
-These implementations are compared to established Python libraries, including igraph, NetworkX and NetworKit.
-The runtime for each algorithm is measured five times, and the average is reported to ensure accuracy and consistency.
+We evaluate the performance of our parallel implementations of two community detection algorithms: Label propagation and Louvain, using Arachne.
+These implementations are compared with established Python libraries, including igraph, NetworkX, and NetworKit.
+The running time and modularity for each algorithm are measured five times, and the average is reported to ensure accuracy and consistency.